-While Doug Ross (George Clooney) and Carol eventually end up having twins together, he mentions he has another child he hasn't met at one point during Season 1.
+While Doug Ross (George Clooney) and Carol eventually end up having twins together, he mentions having another child whom he hasn't met during Season 1.

 After getting divorced from his first wife, Mark has a short fling with the nurse Chuny Marquez (Laura Cerón).
 But when the excitement fizzles out, she breaks things off.

 Toward the beginning of the series, then-Chief of Staff Dr. Anspaugh (John Aylward) has a child with lymphoma.
 While Nurse Jeanie Boulet (Gloria Reuben) diligently takes care of Scott until he dies, that Anspaugh seems old enough to be the boy's grandfather is never really explained.

 When Carter and Lucy Got Stabbed By a Schizophrenic Patient